 I was born and raised in Indianapolis, Indiana, but what set me apart as a child was the fact that I was the youngest of the five Partington kids (the kids with unusual names, and I obviously carried on that tradition).
 Being the youngest of five you had to find ways to either stand out or just sit back and watch it all happen.
 I tended to sit back and take in everything.
 I learned from their mistakes and successes to ensure that my life was not just about “following in footsteps” but making my own.

 I had always loved to travel and got used to taking thousands of pictures of everything I ever saw.
 They weren’t all great and sometimes not even memorable.
 With thousands came a few hidden treasures.
 I quickly learned at the young age of 12 that I wanted to always capture the moment.
 In my family I was always the designated photographer.
 I wanted to make sure we documented every party, birthday, wedding, or anything that I wouldn’t want to forget.

 When I went to Ball State University to major in Telecommunications and Digital Imaging, I was particularly excited to spend a semester in London my sophomore year.
 I took thousands of pictures of everything that I saw.
 I was sad when I had to figure out how to make my broken camera work.
 (Note to self: If you drop a broken camera again, it will work for a little bit).

 Since college, many weddings and babies later.
 You will find me picking up my camera documenting the lives of all the ones I love.
-I am very fortunate to now have a two little ones of my own.
-My sweet Josephine came into my life August 13, 2015 and on April 6, 2017 I welcomed our second daughter Adeline.
+I am very fortunate to now have a two little girls of my own.
 Being a mother and a photographer has given me a different approach to taking photos of children.
 I try to capture the innocence and personality of my daughters every chance I can get.
 I know no matter what that photography will always be a priority in my life in capturing the moments that will last a lifetime.